“Strength does not come from physical capacity. It comes from an indomitable will.” – Mahatma Gandhi

 I didn’t realize how much jealousy I had harbored in my heart until she said this.

 “You can’t defeat the darkness by keeping it caged inside of you.” – Seth Adam Smith

-So, I suppose, that I am not envious of the drug addiction itself, but the sense of belonging that she could find with the people who intimately understood her anguish.
+So, I suppose I am not envious of the drug addiction itself, but the sense of belonging she could find with the people who intimately understood her anguish.

-Yet, I have realized that it takes incredible bravery to stare her demons down every day.
-I tried to distance myself from the truth and create a new reality.
+Yet, I have realized that it takes incredible bravery to stare her demons down daily.

 In doing so, I never honestly dealt with any of it, and it spilled over into every area of my life.

 “The world breaks everyone, and afterward, many are strong at the broken places.” — Ernest Hemingway

 I have been trying to find alternatives to my methods of self-medicating, and I hope that sharing them with you will help you find a healthy option that works for you.

 - Meditation – I struggle with this; I find it hard to “be still” at any time.
 “The Calm” app is an excellent tool for practicing mindfulness and breathing.